zaramedunjanin/sportify-grupa-2/backend/README.md

 ## Starting Django backend

-To create a vitural environment, run this command in Django: <br>
+To create a virtual environment, run this command in Django: <br>
 ```
 python -m venv venv
 ```